-4. Pastoral Support
+4 Pastoral Support

-John Masefield is committed to the provision of excellent support for all students and this was recognised in the Ofsted Report which noted "The School's pastoral system is strong and promotes positive behaviour".
+John Masefield is committed to the provision of excellent support for all students.

 4.1 Student Support

 JMHS recognises that students require support for a wide variety of reasons.
 We have established a wide reaching, effective and thorough system of support and work tirelessly to ensure that the right support is offered to students.
 We work in effective partnership with outside agencies such as Young Carers, CAHMs, CLD counselling and the educational psychology service.